Text-conditioned State Space Model For Domain-generalized Change Detection Visual Question Answering: The BrightVQA dataset

-This category quantifies the extent of damage, destruction, or intact areas as percentages.
-Let the total number of pixels in the semantic mask $\mathbf{s}$ be $ N_{total} = H \times W. $ The percentage of each class relative to the entire image is calculated as
+\textbf{Quantitative}: quantifies the extent of damage, destruction, or intact areas of each class $l$ as a pixel percentage w.r.t.~either the entire scene or the total number of building pixels: